suzuna08/Map-app/README.md

 - **Grid & List Views** -- Switch between card grid and compact list layouts.
 Cards flip (3D animation) to reveal a notes editor on the back
 - **Notes** -- Attach personal notes to any place with debounced auto-save (800ms)
 - **Deduplication** -- Three-layer duplicate detection by Google Place ID, normalized URL, and title + address
 - **Swipe to Delete** -- Swipe cards or list items left on mobile to reveal a delete action.
-Destructive actions stay fully hidden until intentionally revealed -- the delete layer never flashes during scrolling, card flips, or state transitions
+Mobile swipe interactions are hardened so destructive actions stay fully hidden until intentionally revealed -- the delete layer never flashes during scrolling, card face changes, or state transitions
 - **Contextual Capture** -- When viewing a custom tag filter, new places added via URL are automatically tagged to match.
 Includes an auto-tag toggle and undo support
 - **Saved Views** -- Save the current filter/sort/layout state as a named preset.
 Clicking a view applies its filters; changing any filter afterward simply deactivates the view (the saved definition is never touched).
-To update a view's filters, use the 3-dot menu → Edit View: the view's filters are applied and you can adjust tags freely with Save/Cancel buttons.
-The 3-dot menu also offers "New Collection" (creates a collection from all matching places) and "Add to Collection..." (batch-adds matching places to an existing collection).
+The 3-dot menu offers Rename, "New Collection" (creates a collection from all matching places), "Add to Collection..." (batch-adds matching places to an existing collection), and Delete.
+Saved view pills support drag-to-reorder.
+When the active view's underlying data has been changed since it was applied, a dashed-border dirty indicator appears on the pill.
 Persisted per-user in Supabase
-- **Collections** -- Create curated, shareable groups of places.
-Collections are independent from filters: add places individually, from the collection detail "Add Places" modal (with tag filtering), or from a saved view's 3-dot menu.
-Share a collection via a public link (`/c/slug`) with a read-only view showing place details, ratings, notes, and an interactive map.
-Toggle between private and link-accessible visibility, and browse any collection with the same grid/list view and sort options as the main places page
+- **Collections** -- Create curated, shareable groups of places backed by persistent `lists + list_places`.
+The `/collections` page auto-selects the first collection on load, immediately showing a full map + list browse experience scoped to that collection (same split layout as Places: desktop sticky map, mobile draggable MobileMapShell).
+The collection tab selector is a horizontal row of pills with drag-to-reorder, so the page feels like a quick switcher.
+The selected collection header (`CollectionScopeHeader`) shows avatar, name (editable inline), description (editable inline), place count, visibility status, and actions: share/copy link, visibility toggle, add places, and overflow menu (delete).
+URL state synced via `?collection=<id>` for deep-linkability.
+Creating a new collection opens a modal with name, emoji, and color pickers.
+The "Add Places" modal features smart search/URL input (auto-detects Google Maps URLs), tag filter pills, and a scrollable place list.
+Collections are independent from filters: add places individually, from the modal, or from a saved view's 3-dot menu.
+Remove-from-collection and delete-place are distinct actions.
+Share a collection via a public link (`/c/slug`) with a read-only view — logged-in users can "Save" a shared collection to duplicate it into their own account.
+The deep-linkable `/collections/[id]` route provides the canonical editable detail page with the same split map layout, including an "Add by URL" option in the add-places modal
 - **Intel Tagging** -- Structured intelligence layer that maps Google Place types to internal classifications (primary category, operational status, market niche, discussion pillar, suggested tags).
 Pure computation engine with a full Google Place type catalog (100+ types) and editable mapping rules.
 Optional database persistence and admin seeding endpoint
 - **Auth** -- Email/password authentication via Supabase with server-side route protection, proactive token refresh, and resilient session validation.
 Email confirmation callback endpoint.
 Sign-out available from the Settings page
 - **Responsive** -- Distinct mobile and desktop layouts: split map+list on desktop, collapsible map (MobileMapShell) on mobile.
-A floating bottom dock provides app-wide navigation (Places, Collections, Add, Settings).
+A floating bottom dock (`AppBottomDock`) provides app-wide navigation (Places, Collections, Settings) with three rendering modes: desktop bottom bar with drag-to-reposition and scroll-aware passive mode, custom-positioned draggable pill, and mobile collapsible right-edge drawer (< 640px) with vertical layout, first-visit hint animation, and tap-outside-to-close.
 Inline filter chips, safe-area support for notched devices

 ## Tech Stack